• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Stripe is a better payment service for businesses that need custom solutions, such as a fast-growing restaurant.
 However, the setup required to create a customized integration between Stripe and restaurant POS software will take longer to complete.

-PayPal is more convenient and easier to use for businesses looking for simple checkout solutions, such as an additional payment method on their e-commerce platform or standalone “buy now” payment link to use without a website.
+PayPal is more convenient and easier to use for businesses looking for simple checkout solutions, such as an additional payment method on their ecommerce platform or a standalone “buy now” payment link to use without a website.

 Frequently asked questions (FAQs)